cassgtz/comps-code/README.md

 ### `npm run deploy`

 Deploys the app to github pages.
 It creates a branch named `gh-pages` that hosts the app.\
+You MUST have a github account & create a repository for the project.
+In line 2 of package.json, replace the homepage value with:
+`http://<YOUR GITHUB USER NAME>.github.io/<YOUR REPOSITORY NAME>`

-Open [https://cassgtz.github.io/comps-code/](https://cassgtz.github.io/comps-code/) to view it in your browser.
+Open https://<YOUR GITHUB USER NAME>.github.io/<YOUR REPO NAME>/ to view it in your browser.

 ### `npm run eject`